Who is Satoshi Nakamoto, the mysterious creator of Bitcoin?

 Another important sign is the text included in the very first block of Bitcoin.
 It reads: “The Times 03 / Jan / 2009 Chancellor on brink of second bailout for banks”, that is, “The Times Gazette, January 3, 2009: The Chancellor is ready to approve the second package of financial assistance to banks.”
 This is a quote from the British newspaper The Times, which once again points to Nakamoto’s possible British (rather than American) origins.
 As for the meaning of the phrase, the quote can be understood as a mockery of the instability of traditional banks, which at the height of the 2008-2009 crisis needed government assistance.

 On the other hand, White Paper contains many examples of American writing, as well as simple mistakes.
-Recent study Nakamoto’s style and spelling showed that he did not adhere to a certain standard.
+A recent study of Nakamoto’s style and spelling revealed that he did not adhere to a certain standard.

 Did he want to “cover his tracks” in this way?
 Or is there a group of programmers from the UK and the USA behind the pseudonym?
 Or, finally, Satoshi is British but has been living in America for a long time?
 Unknown.

 It is interesting to note that in his posts, Nakamoto always skipped two lines between paragraphs, not just one.
-This is typical of older peoplewho learned to type on a typewriter instead of a computer, as well as professors.
+This is characteristic of older people who learned to type on a typewriter, not a computer, as well as professors.
 So it is quite possible that Satoshi was born much earlier than 1975.

 Something can be said about Satoshi’s place of residence.
 Among its nearly 500 forum posts, almost none were posted during the time between 2:00 pm and 8:00 pm in Japan.
 Either Satoshi really lived in Japan and constantly slept during the day and worked at night, or – more likely – he lived where it was at that time of night, that is, in America.